botradingblog1/android-popping-the-stack-1/README.md

-# Appp playground for with Tasks Stacks in Android (Java)
+# App playground for with Tasks Stacks in Android (Java)
 ## Overview

-The app let's the user create a stack with one or two task stacks and then pop back to the root Activity.
+The purpose of the app is to let the developer experiment with one and multiple task stacks and understand how to pop activities off the stacks again.
 You can see which intent flags are used to create new tasks and to be able to pop the stacks.

 ## Supporting material